froger-me/wp-packages-update-server/README.md

 Name                                | Type     | Description
 ----------------------------------- |:--------:| ------------------------------------------------------------------------------------------------------------------------------
-Use Cloud Storage                   | checkbox | Check to use a Cloud Storage Service - S3 Compatible.<br>If it does not exist, a virtual folders `wppus-packages` will be created in the Storage Unit chosen for package storage.
+Use Cloud Storage                   | checkbox | Check to use a Cloud Storage Service - S3 Compatible.<br>If it does not exist, a virtual folder `wppus-packages` will be created in the Storage Unit chosen for package storage.
 Cloud Storage Access Key            | text     | The Access Key provided by the Cloud Storage service provider.
 Cloud Storage Secret Key            | text     | The Secret Key provided by the Cloud Storage service provider.
 Cloud Storage Endpoint              | text     | The domain (without `http://` or `https://`) of the endpoint for the Cloud Storage Service.